-There is no point going through all the trouble of searching for a product, trialing a product and then implementing it if it’s actually not going to make your lives easier in any way!
+There is no point going through all the trouble of searching for a product, trialling a product and then implementing it if it’s not going to make your lives easier!

 Determine if You Need to Upgrade

 For every company, there comes a time when it’s time to upgrade to the latest version of their software.
-However, many companies don’t realize that they need to upgrade until they start experiencing problems.
+However, many companies don’t realise they need to upgrade until they start experiencing problems.